Prof. Dr. Holger G. Gassner

 Professor Gassner founded the international “Finesse in Facial Plastic Surgery” course in Regensburg in 2009.
 This surgical course in facial plastic surgery has become one of the largest in Europe with numerous participants from all continents.
 The dissection exercises are offered with anatomical specimens, which are specially flown from the USA on dry ice.
 The speakers include the top international experts in plastic facial surgery.
 From September 12 to 15, 2018, Prof. Gassner will be hosting the annual European conference for the European Academy for Facial Plastic Surgery in Regensburg.
 During the course, world class specialists will present on important topics in facial plastic surgery.

-Member of the board, working group for plastic, reconstructive and aesthetic head and neck surgery of the German ENT Society HNO Gesellschaft.
+Member of the board, Division of Facial Plastic Surgery, German ENT Society HNO Gesellschaft.

 Examiner, American Board of Facial Plastic and Reconstructive Surgery (ABFPRS).

-Peer reviewer for a variety of trade journals (JAMA, JAMA Facial Plastic Surgery, European Archives of Oto-Rhino-Laryngology)
+Peer reviewer for a variety of medical journals (JAMA, JAMA Facial Plastic Surgery, European Archives of Oto-Rhino-Laryngology)

 Professor Gassner usually operates four full days per week and has the long-term experience of several thousand interventions.
 Prof. Gassner has the experience of more than a thousand nasal correction surgeries alone.